ar-g/ar-g.github.io/_posts/2015-12-21-Adb-Basics.md

 ---
 layout: post
 title: Efficiency and fun from using ADB Shell, Part 1
-tags: [adb, AndroidShell]
+tags: [adb, AndroidShell, install, uninstall,  copy, clean, app]
 ---

- In this article I want to show how to use basic adb commands to do things like `install`, `uninstall`, `copy`, `clean` app which used most often during android development and testing.
+ In this article, I want to show how to use basic adb commands to do things like `install`, `uninstall`, `copy`, `clean` app that used most often during Android development and testing.
 This could also be helpful if we want to automate builds on CI server and be sure everything clean and legit.

+ [Android Debug Bridge](https://developer.android.com/tools/help/adb.html)(adb) is a versatile command line tool that lets you communicate with an emulator instance or connected Android-powered device.
+It is a client-server program which also provides a Unix [shell](https://developer.android.com/tools/help/shell.html) that you can use to run a variety of commands on an emulator/device.

 ## Install and Uninstall

- First let’s install any apk, most likely we have more then one device connected, and need to pick one:
+ First let’s install any apk, most likely we have more than one device connected, and need to pick one:

 {% highlight java linenos %}
 adb devices
 //output
 List of devices attached
 106a6a4f    device
 //now specifying device to install simple apk adb -s 106a6a4f install /OurLocalPath/sample.apk
 {% endhighlight %}